Jesse Diamond: White Noise

 Jesse Diamond: White Noise, the photographer's second book, is drawn from two series, “White Noise” and “After Hours.”
-Having spent time in cavernous spaces both when empty and when filled with people, Diamond cites these contrasting experiences as influential to his visual viewpoint—his spare, black and white photographs evoke both calm and alienation.
+His spare, black and white photographs evoke both calm and alienation.

-The book's title speaks to the technical definition of white noise containing many frequencies with equal intensities; the author is also sensitive to the phrase's colloquial association with drowning out the fragmentation and cultural distance permeating the United States today.
-Increased acts of hatred and violence based on differences in religion, gender, and ethnicity are perpetuated among our population, who often seem to have closer relationships to devices of technology than to one another.
+The book's title speaks to many frequencies of equal intensities; the author is also sensitive to the phrase's colloquial association with drowning out the fragmentation and cultural distance permeating the United States today.
 Many forms of art, including music and photography, offer a platform for commonality; Ralph Gibson's succinct introduction places these two related art forms in context in Diamond's work.

 Through the high-key light permeating much of his way of seeing, complemented in the extreme by his attention to gestures in the shadows of the night, Diamond fosters a brief connection between the world, himself, and the viewer through each carefully composed frame.

-Diamond's next exhibition, "After Hours," opens at Leica Gallery Los Angeles in September 2019.
+Diamond's next exhibition, "After Hours," opened at Leica Gallery Los Angeles in September 2019.

 Jesse Diamond (b.
 1970, Los Angeles; resides in Los Angeles), discovered his photographic voice after picking up a second-hand SLR in Nairobi in 1997; he has been seeing the world through a viewfinder ever since.
 He began his career doing editorial work for Sony Records, and was also commissioned to photograph as part of the "Day In The Life" book series (Harper Collins, 2003).
 His first book, Drum Circle, was published as a One-Picture Book (Nazraeli Press, 2007).